Jose Menendez: Political career

-In a debate before the American Association of Retired Persons in San Antonio, Menendez noted that Martinez Fischer would have become dean of the Bexar County state House delegation had he remained in the House.
+In a debate before the American Association of Retired Persons in San Antonio, Menéndez noted that Martinez Fischer would have become dean of the Bexar County state House delegation had he remained in the House.
 Martinez Fischer did assume the Bexar County legislative dean's position on February 1, 2016, with the retirement of colleague Ruth McClendon.
 "Trey did a great job in the House killing many, many bills...
 We have differences of opinion, we debate.
-We're passionate about it, but we're also respectful about it," said Menendez.
+We're passionate about it, but we're also respectful about it," said Menéndez.

-Buoyed by the power of incumbency for just a year, Menendez defeated Martinez Fischer, 31,046 votes (59.2 percent) to 21,383 (40.8 percent).
+Buoyed by the power of incumbency for just a year, Menéndez defeated Martinez Fischer, 31,046 votes (59.2 percent) to 21,383 (40.8 percent).

+Texas Senate

-On the last day of the regular legislative session in 2017, Menendez used a filibuster to kill a bill supported by Republican Donna Campbell of New Braunfels, which would have made it more difficult for municipalities to annex surrounding territory.
+On the last day of the regular legislative session in 2017, Menéndez used a filibuster to kill a bill supported by Republican Donna Campbell of New Braunfels, which would have made it more difficult for municipalities to annex surrounding territory.

+Menéndez was the author of "David's Law" which classified cyberbullying as a misdemeanor and allowed courts to issue subpoenas to curb the anonymous harassment of minors on the internet.
+The law was named after David Molak, a San Antonio teenager who committed suicide after being harassed and bullied online.

-In the 2017 special legislative session, Menendez spoke against a bill to increase the penalty from misdemeanor to felony when one is convicted of intentionally submitting false information on a mail-in ballot application.
-Menendez argued that such legislation would lead to "unintended consequences."
+In the 2017 special legislative session, Menéndez spoke against a bill to increase the penalty from misdemeanor to felony when one is convicted of intentionally submitting false information on a mail-in ballot application.
+Menéndez argued that such legislation would lead to "unintended consequences."
 Kelly Hancock, a Republican senator from North Richland Hills in Tarrant County, argued that the legislation is needed because mail-in voting has been linked to illegal voting and election fraud.